dgibbs64/ansible-role-first_contact/README.md

 bypass_host_key_check: true
 connection_timeout: 3
 deploy_user: "deploy"
+deploy_password: "password"
 ssh_private_key_file: "~/.ssh/id_ed25519"
 ssh_public_key_file: "~/.ssh/id_ed25519.pub"
 ```

 `deploy_user` is the user that ansible will use to log in to the host.
 Leave unset to use the user that is running ansible.

+`deploy_password` is the password for the `deploy_user` account.
+Leave unset to generate a random password.

 > The below variables are SSH security related.
 It is important the implications of each are understood.